Andrejkf/solution_advanced_lane_finding/report_template.md

 ```

-#### 6.
+#### 6. Lane area is identification.

- Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+##### Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+In cells 27 and
 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]